NotN465/Money-game/GameMoneyExplaiend.md

 8 - You can trade buy or sell bitcoin

 9 - Here you can trade with a trader(I am still working on the buy section) with the items you found

+10 - You can use a taxi to get around the town